 What does federated machine learning solve?

 Federated learning addresses some of the major issues that prevail in the current machine learning technique such as data privacy, data security, data access rights, and access to data from heterogeneous sources.

-There are different ways in which Federated Learning methods can be classified:
+Ways in which Federated Learning methods can be classified

 a.
 Cross-Silo Federated Learning: ML models runs of the larger computing devices such as cloud instances and bare metal servers.

 b.
 Cross-Device Federated Learning: ML models are run on edge or IoT devices such as phones, or drones, or Raspberry Pi type of systems.

 Based on data partitioning:

 a.
 Horizontal Federated Learning: The data coming from different sources have the same feature space but they differ in data samples.

 b.
 Vertical Federated Learning: The data samples are aligned across the data sources but they differ in data features.

 c.
 Federated Transfer Learning: In situations where neither the data samples or the feature space are common between different data sources.